 Soft Gingerbread Cookies

-Hands down these are the best soft gingerbread cookies to make!
+Hands down these are the easiest soft gingerbread cookies to make!
 No rolling and cookie cutters required for this easy and delicious Christmas cookie recipe.
+However, if you are looking for a cut-out gingerbread cookie recipe, I have a great one of those as well.

 I love these easy gingerbread cookies and I highly recommend trying this recipe out.